atom-box/fiddle/README.md

 # Scripts
 Everything here runs from the command line.
-They are a miscellany of utilities that I wrote to solve a particular problem and, admittedly, hardly ever remember to reuse.
+They are a miscellany of utilities that I wrote to solve a particular problem.

 ## Python
 There are a couple short Python scripts here that take in baseball statistics.